-- ✓ Regarding all projects, TenneT takes comprehensive measures to inform affected communities at an early stage and has feedback mechanisms for public consultation in place. - ✓ For all projects, TenneT compensates landowners whose property is crossed by the cable routes. - · A.7.
-Working conditions during construction and maintenance work - ✓ For all projects, TenneT requires high safety standards from its contractors and subcontractors working on onshore and offshore construction sites.
-Comprehensive health and safety management systems have to be implemented, comprising e.g. clear responsibilities, emergency plans, data compilation and appropriate training.
-Audits are conducted to check such systems and their implementation. - ✓ For all of the cable-laying projects and the onshore converter stations in Dörpen and Emden, TenneT requires its contractors and subcontractors to adhere to the German law on working time (Arbeitszeitgesetz).
-Further, freedom of association and minimum wages are guaranteed in Germany. - ✓ For all four projects, TenneT requires high safety standards from its contractors during maintenance work.
-Comprehensive health and safety management systems have to be implemented, comprising e.g. clear responsibilities, emergency plans, data compilation and appropriate trainings.
-Audits are conducted to check such systems and their implementation. - ✓ No fatal accidents occurred in the context of DolWin1, DolWin2, DolWin3 and BorWin3 so far. - ✓ Accident rates are available for the past three years for DolWin1, DolWin2, DolWin3 and BorWin3 (if relevant, depending on start of construction).
-Even though the overall accident rate increased, it is comparatively low in regard to an industry wide benchmark (LTIFR: 2013: 1.0, 2014: 6.0 and 2015: 2.8 LWC/million hours worked)2. - A.8.
-Social standards in the supply chain - ✓ For all four projects, good and binding health and safety standards are applied within the supply chain. - For all four projects, TenneT's supplier standards also cover labour rights and working conditions (e.g. forced labour, freedom of association, wages) to some extent.
-However, these are not detailed and not binding. - ✓ For all four projects, good and binding environmental standards are applied within the supply chain (e.g. wastewater treatment and hazardous substances management). - O TenneT conducts off-site audits and excludes suppliers in case of non-compliance with the standard.
+- A.7.
+Working conditions during construction and maintenance work - ✓ For all projects, TenneT requires high safety standards from its contractors and subcontractors regarding construction sites as well as for operation and maintenance work.
+Comprehensive health and safety management systems have to be implemented, comprising e.g. clear responsibilities, emergency plans, data compilation, appropriate training and audits. - ✓ For all projects, high labour standards regarding e.g. working time, periods of rest, minimum wages, freedom of association, collective bargaining and non-discrimination are in place (in accordance with national legislation). - ✓ No fatal accidents occurred in the context of the projects so far. - ✓ Accident rates are available for the past three years for all projects.
+The overall accident rate is at a common industry level in regard to an industry wide benchmark (LTIFR: 2014: 6.7, 2015: 3.2 and 2016: 3.4)4. - A.8.
+Social standards in the supply chain - ✓ For all projects, good and binding health and safety standards are applied within the supply chain. - For all projects, supplier standards cover labour rights and working conditions (e.g. forced labour, freedom of association, wages) to some extent.
+However, these are not detailed and/or not binding. - ✓ For all projects, supplier standards cover environmental standards within the supply chain (e.g. wastewater treatment, hazardous substances management). - O For all projects, some measures to ensure compliance with the standards are implemented (e.g. off-site audits, exclusion in case of non-compliance).
 However, no information is available on further compliance measures for supplier standards (e.g. procedures other than exclusion of suppliers in case of non-compliance, facilitation of non-compliance reporting, on-site audits).